 At Concept2, Meredith is a member of the marketing team, tasked with growing new markets for the indoor rower.
 She currently rows with her husband, Erik, as a member of Green Mountain Rowing.
-They stay active year-round with their furry companion, Baxter (a golden retriever).
+They stay active with rowing, running, triathlons, skiing and chasing after their two daughters.

 Patrick Brown joined Concept2 in 2011 as the Rowing Business Coordinator.
 Pat brings to Concept2 over 10 years of coaching experience at high school and collegiate levels.
-Patrick currently lives in Stowe, Vermont with his wife Anna, their son Mclean and their dog Bojangles.
+Patrick lives in San Diego, California, with his wife Anna, their son Mclean and their dog Bojangles.

 Peter Dreissigacker, along with his brother Dick, founded Concept2 in 1976.
 The idea for the company grew out of a graduate course they took together at Stanford University, combined with their love of rowing.